bucky-badger-gesmer/docker-pygwalker/README.md

 A Dockerized PyGWalker application that provides an interactive web interface for data visualization and exploration.
 Load your CSV, Excel, or Parquet files and explore them with an intuitive drag-and-drop interface.

+This application uses Flask with PyGWalker's native rendering capabilities for a lightweight, production-ready deployment.

 ## Features

 - 🐳 Fully containerized with Docker
 - 📊 Supports multiple data formats (CSV, Excel, Parquet, JSON)
 - 🎨 Interactive web-based visualization interface powered by PyGWalker
+- 🎯 **Interactive file selection** - Choose from available data files at startup
 - 🔒 File validation and error handling
-- 📦 Easy deployment with Docker Compose
+- 📦 Easy deployment with Docker
 - 🗂️ Volume mounting for local data access
+- 🚀 Lightweight Flask-based server (no Streamlit dependency)
+- 📝 Comprehensive logging for debugging
+- 💉 Health check endpoints for monitoring
+- 🌈 Colored terminal output for better user experience

 ## Prerequisites

 - Docker (version 20.10 or higher)
-- Docker Compose (version 2.0 or higher)

 ## Quick Start

-### Option 1: Using Docker Compose (Recommended)

 1. **Clone or download this repository**